STORY MAKERS ADVANCED PROJECTS

 You know the 30-degree rule and the difference between an establishing shot and a cowboy shot.
 You can navigate a rainbow-colored Final Cut Pro keyboard with your eyes closed.
 You can’t switch your brain off while watching other movies.
 “How did they do that shot?” you wonder.
 “Why did they use a Dutch tilt for this scene?”
 You’ve produced and directed a short film before and want to expand on what you learned while sharpening your writing, directing, shooting and editing skills.
 Most importantly, you have characters in your head a story to tell.

 You’re ready for our Advanced Filmmaking Program, a continuing education course designed for current filmmakers, launching this summer at Stony Brook University’s Manhattan campus just steps away from Times Square and a virtual playground of iconic New York City filming locations.

 · some Prior Filmmaking experience and an informal interview are required for admission.

-As with our Five Week Intensive for beginners, the advanced course focuses on developing the screenplay.
+the advanced course focuses on developing the screenplay.

 The Building Blocks

 Throughout the program students will participate in the following classes: